Seiya Suzuki Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.7 K/9, which ranks 14th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks 14th in the league.

-- Yankees pitchers combine to allow 96 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Yankees pitchers combine to give up 97 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- Rodon makes his first start of the season for the Yankees.

-- When he last appeared on Friday, Sept.
-30, the 30-year-old southpaw started the game and went six scoreless innings against the Colorado Rockies.

 © 2023 Data Skrive.
 All rights reserved.